 In order to be a niche leader ERV Nordic continuously needs to improve operational setup and grow faster than market average.

-That is why ERV Nordic has used the time during COVID 19 lockdown to implement enhanced systems and processes and prepare for development, launch and market penetration of future business.
-We have continued our strategic initiatives in the following four focus areas:
+That is why ERV Nordic during COVID 19 times has prepared for market recovery by working on automation and process enhancement as well as new business opportunities.
+In this sense, we have continued our strategic initiatives in the following four focus areas: